 What is the role of the PMIS in project management?

-Gone are the days of spending an entire day looking at hard copy files pulled from numerous drawers of project team members.
-The new norm is the digitization and visualization of project data to support informed decisions by the project team.
+Gone are the days of spending an entire day looking at hard copy documents pulled from numerous files of project team members.
+Digitization and visualization of project data to support informed decisions by the project team are the new norm.
 In today’s environment, a state-of-the-art project management information system (PMIS) is a must-have for efficient project management.
 An effective PMIS ensures project communication and improves execution and outcome, no matter the project size.

 - Bridges the information gap among stakeholders

-- Promotes team coordination by taking data from multiple sources and centralizing it
+- Promotes team coordination by centralizing data drawn from multiple sources

-- Data is immediately accessible and redundant data entry is eliminated
+- Makes data immediately accessible and eliminates redundant data entry

-- Contracts, project history, and associated documents are linked in one location
+- Links contracts, project history, and associated documents

-- Management can clearly see areas in need of improvement and quickly take action before problems escalate
+- Ensures management can clearly see areas in need of improvement and act quickly before problems escalate

-- Project managers can view change orders all in one place and better forecast project completion
+- Allows project managers to view change orders all in one place and better forecast project completion

 - Enables complete transparency and demands accountability of all parties

-- Data does not leave with any one member of the project team, but stays with the owner
+- Ensures data does not depart with a team member, but stays with the owner

 How do you pick the right PMIS?